If you’re trying to find a Pancake Recipe to make the BEST fluffy pancakes, look no further! This easy pancake recipe is tried and true!

 - ½ teaspoon baking soda

 - 1 cup +2 tablespoons milk

 - 2 tablespoons vegetable oil or mild olive oil

 - In a large mixing bowl combine dry ingredients and mix well.

-- In a separate bow, whisk together wet ingredients (excluding Brummel and Brown).
+- In a separate bow, whisk together wet ingredients.

 - Pour wet ingredients into dry ingredients and mix together just until a batter forms.
 Make sure to scrape the sides with a spatula to incorporate all the dry ingredients.
 Do not overmix - it is okay if the batter is lumpy.
 This is a thick batter, it should be just pourable.
 If you find the batter is too thick, add additional milk in 1 tablespoon increments.